Israel J. Hochman: Music career

 What he did for the first decade after his emigration to the United States is also not clear, but his recording career began in 1916 at Victor Records.
 His first recordings seem to have been as arranger and bandleader of a group accompanying Yiddish singer Jacob Jimmalmon in January 1916; months later he returned to make some test recordings of instrumental klezmer music which were never released.
 In March 1918 he also participated in recording sessions at Victor directing Max Leibowitz's orchestra, although these were also never released.
 The first group of klezmer recordings he made which were actually released seem to have been in 1918; he recorded Hasidic-inspired and Ukrainian Jewish dance pieces for Brunswick Records in July and Edison Records in December.
 By 1919 he had moved to Emerson Records as an arranger and conductor for singers such as Joseph Feldman, Clara Gold, and Simon Paskal.

 It was during the period of 1918 to 1922 that he recorded most of his klezmer and other instrumental music recordings with orchestras variously called I. J. Hochman's Jewish Orchestra, Hochman's Orchestra, I. J. Hochman's Yiddisher Orchester, and so on.
 These recordings were made on Edison Records, Okeh Records, and Brunswick Records.
 These few years were the height of interwar klezmer recording in New York, and Hochman was part of a cohort of Ukrainian-born bandleaders and recording artists which included Joseph Frankel, Joseph Cherniavsky, Abe Elenkrieg.
 Klezmer researcher Hankus Netsky notes the orchestration style used by Hochman in his klezmer recordings was shared with Abe Schwartz, Abraham Elenkrieg, and Harry Kandel, with a large brassy sound.

 With the passing of the Immigration Act of 1924 which greatly restricted Jewish immigration from Europe, and then the onset of the Great Depression by 1930, the market for Yiddish and klezmer recordings in the United States saw a steep decline, which essentially ended the recording career of many of the popular bandleaders of the 1910s and 1920s.
-Hochman's 78rpm recording career does not seem to have continued past 1924, a year in which he made a round of Polish dance recordings for Edison Records.
+Hochman's 78 rpm recording career does not seem to have continued past 1924, a year in which he made a round of Polish dance recordings for Edison Records.

 By 1930 he listed his occupation in the US census as a private piano teacher in The Bronx.
 He also continued to perform with a string ensemble which played a variety of light classical and Jewish pieces.
 His main musical output in the 1930s seems to have been composing, arranging and direction in a series of films by a little-known director named George Roland.
 These were Joseph in the Land of Egypt (1932), The Wandering Jew (1933), and A Daughter of Her People (1933).

 Hochman died on December 2, 1940, in Manhattan.
 He was killed in a traffic collision while crossing the street with Abraham Ratfogl, another violinist who survived.
 He was buried at the Beth David Cemetery in Elmont, New York.